-We hope you can join us for the 2018 Annual Meeting of the NAE Grand Challenges Scholars Program (GCSP) to be held in Washington, DC on Tuesday, October 30, 2018.
-This invitation-only event begins with a reception on Monday evening, October 29, 2018 and will take place at the National Academy of Sciences building, 2101 Constitution Avenue, NW.
+The 2018 Annual Meeting of the NAE Grand Challenges Scholars Program (GCSP) was held in Washington, DC on Tuesday, October 30, 2018.
+This invitation-only event began with a reception on Monday evening, October 29, 2018 and took place at the National Academy of Sciences building, 2101 Constitution Avenue, NW.

-The Annual Meeting provides a forum for GCSPs to learn from each other, engage with GCSP stakeholders, and generate ideas for growing the GCSP movement across the US and around the world.
+The Annual Meeting provided a forum for GCSPs to learn from each other, engage with GCSP stakeholders, and generate ideas for growing the GCSP movement across the US and around the world.

-The 2018 GCSP Annual Meeting presents an opportunity to:
+The 2018 GCSP Annual Meeting presented an opportunity to:

 For accommodations, Hotel Hive and Hotel Lombardy are among the many hotels in the nearby area.

 There is very limited visitor parking (20 spaces) available on a first-come, first-served basis.